KudiBooksHQ/Laravel-Technical-Assignment/README.md

 ## Tools

-- Laravel 9
+- Laravel 11
-- PHPUnit or PestPHP as testing framework
+- PHPUnit or PestPHP for testing
 - Laravel Sail
-- Laravel Sanctum for SPA authentication
+- Laravel Sanctum for authentication
-- laravel-dompdf/laravel-snappy
+- laravel-snappy
 - PHPSpreadSheet
 - VueJS for the frontend
-- MailTrap
+- Mailpit

 ## Features